quicwg/base-drafts/draft-ietf-quic-transport.md

 values, the default value is used.

-A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server.
+A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server which it is able to process.
 The server can remember these transport parameters, or store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
 A server uses the transport parameters in determining whether to accept 0-RTT data.

 If 0-RTT data is accepted by the server, the server MUST NOT reduce any limits or alter any values that might be violated by the client with its